saylesss88/nix-book/src/installation/enc/USB_keyfile.md

 sudo systemd-cryptenroll --wipe-slot=tpm2 --tpm2-device=auto --tpm2-pcrs=0+7 /dev/disk/by-partlabel/luks
 ```

 - Using less pcrs could prevent breakage but reduces security.
+Check out the PCR
+  Definitions below and decide if you require additional PCRs or less.

 - `wipe-slot` tells the system to delete any key associated with the TPM2 chip
   from the LUKS volume's keyslot before adding a new one.